vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         It turned out to be an error with the way the width of the SpeakerLine component was being calculated.
 Debug mode did help!

+    New Feature: Navigation Bar (Left)
+        September 1, 2020
+        This needs to be designed and implemented from scratch

+        It's not great, but it exists!